trustoverip/tswg-trust-registry-protocol/spec/scope.md

 The TRP does not:
   * create a trust registry - it allows (read-only) access to a system-of-record that has the data needed to generate answers that a trust registry provides.
   * create new information - the Create, Update, and Delete of CRUD are not supported.
 Systems-of-record perform the full CRUD operations.
 The protocol provides a simple and consistent way of retrieving information from a system.
-  * implement governance - the system-of-record that supports the TRP may have technical ways of doing this, supported by manual operations.
+  * create nor implement governance - the system-of-record that supports the TRP may have technical ways of doing this, supported by manual operations.
 Regardless, the TRP has no opinion on how governance is implemented - just that the information retrieved complies with the stated EGF.
   * make decisions - the TRP serves up data that are inputs to trust decisions.
   * assign Roles or Rights, though a consuming system may take information that is received via the TRP and assign these.